egara/buttermanager/README.md

 Those are only examples.
 Use the package manager you have installed for AUR.
 Once ButterManager is installed, you will be able to run it using the icon created in the main menu.

 ## Changelog ##

+### Version 1.5 ###
+- Labels refreshing after balancing the filesystem has been fixed
+- Values to show certaing labels have been recalculated

 ### Version 1.4 ###
 - System progress bar has been removed because it doesn't provide any relevant information